 Should you include a photo on a CV?

 Photos are included on CVs for some industries, usually where personal image and character are a major factor in employment such as in hospitality and performing arts.
 However, for a STEM job you should not include a photo on your CV unless requested.
 This is often deemed unprofessional.
-The LinkedIn profiles we explained in our searching for STEM career opportunities article is the resource employers will use to research you if they want to get to know you better.
+Employers can look at your LinkedIn profile if they want to get to know you better.

-How long to hear back from a job interview?
+How long will it take to hear back after a job interview?

-This can vary, but typically, you can expect to hear back within a week to two weeks.
+This can vary, but typically, you can expect to hear back within one week to two weeks.
 Often, interviewers will let you know a time frame at the end of the interview.